nanoporetech/megalodon/README.rst

       - This format treats modified bases as a variant.
 As opposed to SNP calls (as in VCF format) which output the probability of a particular genotype, this format outputs the estimated proportion of reads modified at the specified genomic location.
 - SNP Variant Calls

+  - Per-read SNP Calls

-    - Per-read SQL DB containing scores at each tested reference location
+    - SQL DB containing scores at each tested reference location

       - Contains a single ``snps`` table indexed by reference position
     - Tab-delimited output can be produced by adding the ``--write-snps-text`` flag